MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/the-content-library.md

 -   When you create content on the central administration site.

--   When you migrate content from another Configuration Manager site, and assign the central administration site as the site that manages that content.
+-   When you migrate content from another Configuration Manager site and assign the central administration site as the site that manages that content.

 > [!NOTE]
 >  When you create content at a primary site and then distribute it to a different primary site or a secondary site below a different primary site, the central administration site temporarily stores that content in the scheduler inbox on the central administration site but does not add that content to its content library.